Partzkoh-Paradise/OnionBrowser/SECURITY.md

 ## Reporting a Vulnerability

-Onion Browser was conceived by Mike Tigas but is now almost exclusively maintained by Guardian Project.
+Partzkoh Browser was conceived by Darna Bato but is now almost exclusively maintained by Guardian Project.

 You may reach us on multiple channels: